bgosselin/ACI-Learning-Modules/Foundation/API - Building A Simple Script.md

 Build a 3 tier app Virtual/SDN network.

 We will repurpose a previously created module 'ACI APIs using Python and REST', available on Cisco [DevNet](https://learninglabs.cisco.com/lab/aci/step/1)

+Note: you will need to be logged into DevNet to access the link above.